 Ultra-high-speed Video Recording of Up to 10 Million FPS

 - Airflow in wind tunnel tests

 - The generation and propagation of shockwaves

 Satellite and rocket debris, referred to as space junk, circles the earth at high speeds in satellite orbits.
 Space junk causes problems when it collides with spacecraft in flight, causing damage.

 In addition, in recent years, the conversion of aircraft parts to carbon fiber reinforced plastics (CFRP) has advanced.
 However, aircraft experience lightning strikes and collisions with birds and hail midflight, so the impact resistance of materials and the damage caused by these occurrences must be investigated beforehand.

-In the development of aerospace materials, high-speed cameras are used to investigate the failure behavior of materials caused by high-speed flying objects, and the deformation and failure behavior of materials caused by high-speed impacts.
-In addition, high-speed cameras are utilized for the development of thrust generators, aerodynamic design via wind tunnel tests, the observation of damage in lightning strike tests, and basic research into shockwaves, detonation waves, and other high-speed wave motion phenomena.
+In the development of aerospace materials, ultra-high-speed cameras are used to investigate the failure behavior of materials caused by high-speed flying objects, and the deformation and failure behavior of materials caused by high-speed impacts.
+In addition, ultra-high-speed cameras are utilized for the development of thrust generators, aerodynamic design via wind tunnel tests, the observation of damage in lightning strike tests, and basic research into shockwaves, detonation waves, and other high-speed wave motion phenomena.

 High-Speed Collision of a Transparent Laminate with a Resin Sphere

 These images show the failure process caused by the high-speed collision of a resin sphere (nylon sphere) with a block of a transparent laminate (polycarbonate).
 The images illustrate the production and growth of cracks inside the block due to the stress wave caused by the collision.